aaronjensen/software-development/partitions-and-compositions.md

 would answer that combining things that are already separate is far easier than separating things that are already combined.
 The reason for this is typically coupling and entanglement.
-When things are developed and built together they are often tightly coupled.
-Even if things are loosely coupled, those couplings may create a sprawling graph that can be difficult to understand and may even have cycles.
+When things are developed and built together they are often entangled, or what designers refer to as "tightly coupled".
+Even if things are loosely coupled, those couplings may create a sprawling web that can be difficult to understand, and may even have cycles.
 You may have fallen into the trap of "Fat Model, Skinny Controller" and find that you have a single `User` or `Product` class that most of your code depends on.
 In all likelihood, it may be impossible to split an application into more than one part that was developed as a single monolithic application.
 At least, not without rewriting it.

 Contrast that with combining things, which is often as easy as moving files around.
 There are also multiple ways to combine things.
 You can combine